lumnn/gmenu/README.md

 Simple, pure JS solution for responsive menu.
 It works perfectly on touch and click devices with different screen sizes.

 For IE9 there is one required dependency, and for IE8 two.
-Anyway in IE8 script wont't run - so hide it in IE comment.
+In IE8 script wont't run - so hide it in IE comment.
 Anyway **menu still uses CSS hover selector to open submenus**.
 There is probably nobody using that browser on device with touch.

 ## Features